apache/pekko/docs/src/main/paradox/remoting-artery.md

 pekko.remote.artery.advanced.aeron.idle-cpu-level = 1
 ```

-By setting this value to a lower number, it tells Akka to do longer "sleeping" periods on its thread dedicated
+By setting this value to a lower number, it tells Pekko to do longer "sleeping" periods on its thread dedicated
 for [spin-waiting](https://en.wikipedia.org/wiki/Busy_waiting) and hence reducing CPU load when there is no
 immediate task to execute at the cost of a longer reaction time to an event when it actually happens.
 It is worth
 to be noted though that during a continuously high-throughput period this setting makes not much difference